 Biological evolution and cultural evolution are not mutually exclusive.
 On the contrary, they can influence each other.
 Genetically evolved human characteristics and abilities allowed for the accumulation and transmission of certain technologies, knowledge, behaviors, and environmental changes.
-These human-created conditions have in turn influenced our behavior, our body, our brain, and our genes throughout our history of evolution.
+These human-created conditions have in turn influenced our behavior, our body, our brain, and our genes throughout our evolutionary history.

 Many biologists think that the following kinds of genes have probably spread in human populations due to selection by the social and cultural environment:

-- Genes that enable the digestion of certain foods (such as milk and dairy products, carbohydrate-rich foods, alcohol), domestication as a cultural environmental factor acting as selection pressure
+Genes that enable the digestion of certain foods (such as milk and dairy products, carbohydrate-rich foods, alcohol), with domestication and agriculture as cultural environmental factos acting as selection pressures

-- Genes that affect our outer phenotype (skin color, hair color and density, eye color, freckles) due to the spread of our species into new environments with different temperatures or through sexual selection
+Genes that affect our outer phenotype (skin color, hair color and density, eye color, freckles) due to the spread of our species into new environments with different temperatures and/or through sexual selection

 Laland, K. N., Odling-Smee, J., & Myles, S. (2010).
 How culture shaped the human genome: Bringing genetics and the human sciences together.
 Nature Reviews Genetics, 11(2), 137–148. http://doi.org/10.1038/nrg2734

 Nielsen, R., Hellmann, I., Hubisz, M., Bustamante, C., & Clark, A. G. (2007).
 Recent and ongoing selection in the human genome.
 Nature Reviews Genetics, 8(11), 857–868. https://doi.org/10.1038/nrg2187